 Get in the Map

 - Use geotags in your metadata and site content (when appropriate).

 - Your business name, address, and phone number have to be consistent across the web, say social media, local listings, websites, etc.

 - Add your address and the areas you serve to Google My Business.

 Most people oversee this last feature.
 While this won’t guarantee a boost in rankings in your service area, it will tell your potential customers where you actually operate and consider you for business in the future.

 Mobile-Friendly Website, Check.
 What About my Content?

-Searching on a mobile device is not the same as doing it on desktop.
+Searching on a mobile device is not the same as doing it on a desktop.
 Usually, mobile users perform a search to complete an action rather than exploring and navigating through different options.

 Think about this when placing content elements.
 Your users need to know what you want them to do once they land on your site.

 If you want your users to reserve one of your taxi cabs, place a button at the top of your landing page to “Make A Reservation” or “Reserve a Cab Today”.
 While mobile users tend to scroll more, that doesn’t mean that the most important elements of your mobile page will be seen if below the fold.